Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery: Different solutions to the same problem

 \diayn and \dads are unsupervised algorithms as they do not aim to maximize a reward function associated with a specific task.
-Recent work in \mi-based \rl, namely \smerl \cite{kumar2020one}, has extended \diayn and \dads to supervised settings where both diversity and performance w.r.t. a reward function should be optimized.
+Recent work in \mi-based \rl, namely \smerl~\citep{kumar2020one}, has extended \diayn and \dads to supervised settings where both diversity and performance w.r.t. a reward function should be optimized.
 They formulate the problem as a Constrained MDP (CMDP) where the objective is to maximize the diversity of a mixture of policies, while also constraining the learned policies to be close to optimality w.r.t. the reward function.
 By solving these CMDPs, they obtain a collection of policies that are both diverse and high-performing. \smerl can use either \diayn or \dads internally to generate collections of policies, two variants we refer to as \diaynsmerl and \dadssmerl.
-An alternative approach to \smerl simply consists in summing the task reward and the intrinsic reward and using the original \diayn and \dads algorithms \cite{kumar2020one, osa2021discovering, gaya2021learning}.
+An alternative approach to \smerl simply consists in summing the task reward and the intrinsic reward and using the original \diayn and \dads algorithms~\citep{kumar2020one, osa2021discovering, gaya2021learning}.
+This approach is very similar to \citet{hausman2018learning}.
 We refer to these variants as \diaynsum and \dadssum.
+For clarity's sake, we only report the performance of the original \diayn (resp. \dads) algorithm in the Appendix as it turns out to be significantly outperformed by \diaynsum (resp. \dadssum) in our experiments.

 \textbf{QD methods} fall into the second category of policies introduced in Section \ref{sec:preliminaries}.
 These methods explicitly evolve and maintain a discrete repertoire of independent policies. \qd algorithms traditionally rely on Evolutionary algorithms to incrementally update policies almost independently.
-Such techniques have the advantage of being easily parallelizable and can be used with non-differentiable policies and controllers \citep{tang2020neuroevolution}.
-They have been shown to be viable alternatives to \rl algorithms \citep{salimans2017evolution}.
+Such techniques have the advantage of being easily parallelizable and can be used with non-differentiable policies and controllers~\citep{tang2020neuroevolution}.
+They have been shown to be viable alternatives to \rl algorithms~\citep{salimans2017evolution}.

 \me is one of the most widespread \qd algorithms.
 This method assumes that the behavior descriptor space has been discretized into a finite tessellation of cells, which together define a \emph{repertoire} where policies are stored.
 This algorithm proceeds by iterations.
 At each iteration, a batch of policies is sampled uniformly from the repertoire and copied.
 Mutations and crossover operations are applied to them to obtain a new batch of policies which are evaluated in the environment to compute their fitnesses and behavior descriptors.
 For any of these policies, if the cell in the repertoire corresponding to its behavior descriptor is empty, then it is copied into this cell.
 Otherwise, the new policy replaces the current incumbent only if its fitness is higher than the current incumbent's fitness.